esegerson/Multivaders/README.md

 ### Difficulty Progression

 I want the game to get harder as the player progresses, to keep it "fun" and to try to achieve a higher score.
 There are two ways to make the game harder over time:  how often a new problem appears (delay) and how fast the problem drops down the screen (speed).
 My goal is to make a score of 100 fairly difficult with a game-over soon after that.
-In the future, I'd like to build in a mechanism that will grant the player occasional reprieves ([see Jesse Schell's "Art of Game Design"](https://gamedev.stackexchange.com/a/110869)).
-Maybe a periodic explosive problem that destroys all the problems around it or a temporary way to multi-shot.
+The multishot feature is a powerful mechanism that can quickly clear a crowded screen, providing some temporary relief ([see Jesse Schell's "Art of Game Design"](https://gamedev.stackexchange.com/a/110869)).

+I also like how the addition of the left-right "runner" and the arrow keys add a level of strategy over brute multiplication memorization:  does the player solve the problem closest to the bottom or do they select the runner to get the multishot?

 ### Languages/Technology

 The game is built entirely in HTML, JavaScript, and CSS.
+There are some inline SVG elements, both hard-coded and procedurally built.

 ## TODO / Wishlist

-- Add a progressive saw-like difficulty ladder
-    - Perhaps exploding problems that take out neighbors, providing a reprieve
-    - Perhaps a temporary power-up that solves all identical problems on-screen (multi-solving)
+- BUG: Select preset, click Delete Preset, preset is green not red.
+- BUG: make preset, new preset is not auto-selected green
+- BUG: When playing a custom game (no preset), game over screen shows fake high score list instead of saying "make a preset to save your high score"
+- Display the high score in the top-left corner during gameplay (or what your current rank is)
 - Improve the inevitable game-over experience; the game-over screen is basic, and currently the problems on-screen turn black when I feel like they should continue to bombard the bottom of the screen for 5 seconds
-- Use local storage so players can make their own presets
-- Use local storage to save high scores (with old-school initials?)
 - Improve how left and right arrows choose different problems.
 Currently it just looks at horizontal position, but I'd like to take into account the vertical position, too.
 If there's a problem near the bottom of the screen to the right, I'd like the right-arrow to select that one over the one right next to the active problem that's at the top of the screen.
     - Maybe use the mouse like a left-right paddle to select?
 - More sound effects: